Over 200 species of owls, ranging in size and living in various habitats, exist worldwide.

 The Great Gray Owl is a majestic species of owl native to Michigan.

-This large bird has a wingspan of up to five feet, and its all-gray feathers create an ancient and formidable appearance.
+This large bird can reach five feet in wingspan, and its all-gray feathers create an ancient and formidable appearance.

 Its face is highlighted by deep yellow or sometimes orange eyes, providing a striking contrast that has intrigued birdwatchers for years.

-Great Gray Owls can also be identified due to their distinctively loud hoot call that pierces the night air so loud that some locals have nicknamed them “the wolf of the forest.”
+Great Gray Owls can also be identified by their distinctively loud hoot call, which pierces the night air so loud that some locals have nicknamed them “the wolf of the forest.”

-In Michigan, the Great Gray Owl is one of the few nocturnal species known to inhabit the area and can often be found nesting in dense coniferous forests during the summer months.
+In Michigan, the Great Gray Owl is one of the few nocturnal species known to inhabit the area.
+During the summer months, it can often be found nesting in dense coniferous forests.

 During winter, they are more likely to populate open areas with patches of bare trees and fields due to the abundance of small rodents they hunt at night.